Ascel Essengue

-Ascel Kevin Essengue (born 30 April 2003) is a Cameroonian professional footballer who currently plays for LA Galaxy.
+Ascel Kevin Essengue (born 30 April 2003) is a Cameroonian professional footballer who currently plays for USL Championship club Phoenix Rising FC on loan from LA Galaxy.

 Career

 Essengue played as part of the LA Galaxy academy.
 In 2021, Essengue appeared for LA's USL Championship affiliate side LA Galaxy II.
 He made his first appearance on 17 July 2021, appearing as a 72nd-minute substitute during a 5–0 loss to Phoenix Rising.

+In September 2026, Phoenix Rising announced they had signed Essengue on loan from LA Galaxy.